SetProtocol/STIPS/STIPS/STIP-009.md

 ```

 + for each operator in _operators
-  + require that operator is in the *operatorAllowList* mapping
+  + require that operator is in the *operatorAllowlist* mapping
   + delete operator from the *operators* array
   + set *operatorAllowlist[operator]* to `false`
   + emit *OperatorRemoved* event